 - Certain long term obligations (such as a home mortgage);

 - Most government-funded or guaranteed educational loans or benefit overpayments;

 - A death or personal injury caused by driving while intoxicated or under the influence of drugs; and

 - For restitution or a criminal fine included in a sentence on the debtor’s conviction of a crime.

-To the extent that the above type of debts are not fully paid pursuant to the chapter 13 plan, you will still be responsible for them after the chapter 13 bankruptcy case has concluded.
+To the extent that you did not pay the above type of debts under the chapter 13 plan, you will still be responsible for them after the chapter 13 bankruptcy case concludes

 See our in-depth information on bankruptcy discharge and chapters 7, 11, and 12: Chapter 13 bankruptcy discharge